 Please remember, that to turn the remap off completely, you can press the Ctrl+Alt+Del combo on your physical keyboard.

 We hope that this article helped you to make the virtual stick on physical mouse work the way you need.
 If you have any questions, don’t hesitate to ask us below this post in the comment section.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.